rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 deceit, falsehood, and immorality in preference to ethics for survival under adverse situations.

 The Britishers established the foundation of the modern education system in India.
-The efforts of the British colonizers were not driven by altruism, though they were far more tolerant than the Mongol, Turkic and Moghu colonizers.
+The efforts of the British colonizers were not driven by altruism, though they were far more tolerant than the Mongol, Turkic and Moghuls rulers.
 The British colonizer trained people to administer a vast country with a large population.
 Only about one to two hundred thousand Britishers ever lived and ruled India.
-They needed means and apparatus to administer a vast country of 30-40 corers.
 The current education system in India has the old colonial British legacy.
-The Britishers did not care to enforce ethics, morality, or law among native Indians as long as educated among the natives helped preserve British interests.
+The Britishers did not care to enforce ethics, morality, or law among native Indians as long as educated among them helpe preserve British interests.
 This write-up is neither about the philosophical basis of human conduct nor the political underpinning behind ethics and morality in modern Indian society.
-My concern is ethics in educational institutions, teaching, and research.
+My concern is lack of ethics in educational institutions, and research community.
 However, it is pertinent to understand three loaded terms: ethics, morality, and law.
 They express intertwined concepts.
 Morality is based on the expected behavior of a person in society and family.

 Morality is best described by the behavior of a random person when he watches a drowning boy in a muddy pond.
 Society expects that the person should pull the boy out of the pond.
-Suppose the person later narrating the event of the drowning boy to his family or friends says that he let the boy drown because his clothes would be dirty or many other people watched the event and did not come to help, so he also did not come to rescue the boy.
+The person later narrating the event to his family or friends says that he let the boy drown because his clothes would be dirty, or that many other people watched the event and did not come to help, so he also did not volunteer to rescue the boy.
 The person will be deemed a monster and unfit for society because of his moral vacuousness.
 Yet, morality is not the ultimate thing.
 Consider the situation where a doctor at a hospital has only one anti-venom shot.
-An elderly person was brought to the hospital just minutes before another younger person with the snake bites.
-Morality teaches the doctor to administer the shot to the older person and let the younger one die.
-The doctor surmises that the older person has lived his life, and a family depends on the younger one's earnings.
+A person was brought to the hospital just minutes before another younger person with the snake bites.
+Morality teaches the doctor to administer the shot to the person who arrived first and let the other one to die.
+The doctor surmises that the older person has lived and enjoyed his life, and a family depends on the younger one's earnings.
 So, the doctor selects the younger person to receive the shot.
 The decision is rational and humane.
-Therefore, strict moral obligations are acceptable under certain environmental constraints.
+Therefore, strict moral obligations may be relaxed under certain environmental constraints.
 The role of law is to enforce morality in society.
 Ethics sits on top of both morality and law.
 When asked to define ethics, we get different answers:

   - Ethics prompts me to do correct things and prevents me from doing wrong things
   - My religious beliefs drive ethics